How often should I get a massage?

 What kind of oil do you use?

-There are many options for lotions or oils that massage therapists can choose from.
-I prefer to use coconut oil for a number of reasons: The coconut oil that I use has no scent and is gentle on skin.
+During my massage treatments I use coconut oil for a number of reasons: The coconut oil that I use has no scent and is gentle on skin.
 Coconut oil also absorbs quickly and does not leave the skin feeling oily afterward, nor does it stain linens or clothing.